coderbeez/qwerty/README.md

 15. [WTForms](https://jquery.com/) A flexible forms validation and rendering library for Python web development, WTForms was used here for form input handling and validation.

+16. [Flask-Bcrypt](https://flask-bcrypt.readthedocs.io/en/latest/) A Flask extension that provides bcrypt hashing utilities, Flask-Bcrypt was used for hashing and decrypting user passwords.

 15. [Flask-Login](https://flask-login.readthedocs.io/en/latest/) Providing user session management for Flask, Flask-Login was used here to manage logging in, logging out, and remembering users’ sessions.

 *Technology explanations from [Wikipedia](https://en.wikipedia.org/wiki/Main_Page)** or technology’s own site.*